kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 type CapacitySharingPolicyRange struct {
     // Minimum specifies the minimum capacity allowed for a consumption request.
     //
+    // Minimum must be less than or equal to the capacity value.
+    // Default must be more than or equal to the minimum.
+    //
     // +required
     Minimum resource.Quantity

     // Maximum defines the upper limit for capacity that can be requested.
     //
+    // Maximum must be less than or equal to the capacity value.
+    // Minimum and default must be less than or equal to the maximum.
+    //
     // +optional
     Maximum *resource.Quantity

     // ChunkSize defines the step size between valid capacity amounts within the range.
-    // If set, requested amounts are rounded up to the nearest multiple of ChunkSize from the Minimum.
+    //
-    // Maximum and Minimum must be a multiple of ChunkSize.
+    // Maximum and default must be a multiple of the chunk size.
+    // Minimum + chunk size must be less than or equal to the capacity value.
     //
     // +optional
     ChunkSize *resource.Quantity